akka/akka/akka-docs/manual/getting-started-first.rst

 Now we have learned how to create our first Akka project utilizing Akka's actors to speed up a computation intensive problem by scaling out on multi-core processors (also known as scaling up).
 We have also learned how to compile and run an Akka project utilizing either the tools on the command line or the SBT build system.

 Now we are ready to take on more advanced problems.
 In the next tutorial we will build upon this one, refactor it into more idiomatic Akka and Scala code and introduce a few new concepts and abstractions.
-Whenever you feel ready, join my in the `Getting Started Tutorial: Second Chapter <TODO>`_.
+Whenever you feel ready, join me in the `Getting Started Tutorial: Second Chapter <TODO>`_.

 Happy hakking.